Zonke: Early life and education

 Zonke was born in KwaZakhele, Eastern Cape, South Africa.
 Her father, Vuyisile Dikana, was a drummer for a group called Black Slave and the Flamingo while her late stepmother Anneline Malebo was a singer for a musical band known as Joy.
+She is a young sister to Lulu Dikana who is also a music artist.
 She is an alumna of the University of the Free State, from where she graduated with a degree in human resource management in 1997.

 Career

 1996–2007: early beginnings, Soulitary and Life, Love 'n Music

-During Zonke's early years as a singer, Anneline Malebo introduced her to several artists, including Ringo, Joe Nina and Deborah Fraser, who she worked with either in writing or vocal capabilities.
+During Zonke's early years as a singer, Chippa introduced her to several artists, including Ringo, Joe Nina and Deborah Fraser, who she worked with either in writing or vocal capabilities.
 Zonke had her big break when she wrote a song titled "Africa, My Motherland" for the band Jazzkantine, based in Germany.
 The band later became known as Culture Clan after Zonke and the rappers Mandla and Mzo.

 In 2003, Culture Clan released an album titled Africa.
 It was released in Germany, winning awards from the Channel O and Metro FM Music Awards.
 During her time in Germany, Zonke's first studio album, Soulitary, was released by Upper Street Records with distribution in Germany, Japan and Italy in 2004.
 In 2007, Kalawa Jazmee Records released her second album, Life, Love 'n Music.